Religious views on smoking: Christianity

 In the 19th century, smoking was considered inappropriate by certain Christians.
-In the autumn of 1874 George Frederick Pentecost got into the so-called Daily Telegraph scandal: a smoking controversy, over which his counterpart Charles Spurgeon, known as the 'prince of preachers', was exploited by the tobacco industry.
+In the autumn of 1874, George Frederick Pentecost got into the so-called Daily Telegraph scandal: a smoking controversy, over which his counterpart Charles Spurgeon, known as the 'prince of preachers', was exploited by the tobacco industry.
 Tobacco was listed, along with drunkenness, gambling, cards, dancing and theatre-going, in J.M.
 Judy's Questionable Amusements and Worthy Substitutes, a book featuring anti-smoking dialogue which was published in 1904 by the Western Methodist Book of Concern.
 However, Johann Sebastian Bach was known to enjoy smoking a pipe, and wrote poetry on how doing so enhanced his relationship with God.

 Roman Catholic Church

-The Roman Catholic Church does not condemn smoking per se, but considers excessive smoking to be sinful, as described in the Catechism (CCC 2290):
+The Roman Catholic Church does not condemn smoking per se, but rather encourages the faithful to use the goods of the Earth in temperance and moderation, avoiding any excesses.
+As described in the Catechism (CCC 2290):

 The virtue of temperance disposes us to avoid every kind of excess: the abuse of food, alcohol, tobacco, or medicine.

+The famous Catholic writer G.K.
+Chesterton is also famous for saying: “in Catholicism the pipe, the pint, and the cross can all fit together.”